UI-Research/mobility-from-poverty/documentation/git_training.md

 git checkout -b iss222
 ```

-Note we checked out to this branch from the `version2024` branch - now when we push and commit our changes it will go to the `version2024` and not `main` branch.
-One of the benefits of issues is that it helps keep the workflow organized, linking code changes with their original goal.
+One of the main benefits of working through issues is that it helps keep the workflow organized, linking code changes with their original goal.

 *Finding your current branch*